dapopescu/qjump-camio-tools/dag_join/README.md

 |Flag     | -V  | --vverbose    |    - Output more feedback                                                    |
 |Flag     | -h  | --help        |    - Print this help message                                                 |

-Looks for all packets in dag0 that also that appear in dag1.
-Reports packets that are in dag0 that are not in dag1.
-Calculates the latency between cap-in1 and cap-in0.
-Outputs as a binary by appending into the data section of the ERF, in ssv and csv formats.

-Use -f and -l to control the offset and length to use from cap-in0.
-This makes the application trivial to parallelize for long traces.